-A low to medium level first operation of the new environmental watering infrastructure on the Katarapko floodplain has commenced.
-The water level at The Splash regulator, as at 30 September 2020 is approximately 11.38 m AHD and continuing to rise.
+A medium level first operation of the new environmental watering infrastructure on the Katarapko floodplain is underway.
+The water level at The Splash regulator, as at 07 October 2020 is approximately 11.76 m AHD and is continuing to rise.
 The maximum water level expected to be reached is 12.8 m AHD.
-The water level in the Lock 4 weir pool is also raised in conjunction with the Katarapko operation.
-The water level has been raised up to 0.3 m above NPL (up to 13.5 m AHD).
+The water level in the Lock 4 weir pool is also raised in conjunction with the Katarapko operation up to 0.3 m above NPL (up to 13.5 m AHD).
 The Katarapko operations and Lock 4 raising will be completed in December 2020.